I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-getnotificationdata.md

 <p>If the operation succeeds, the method should return S_OK.
 Otherwise, it should return one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.
 If no events have occurred since the last time the method was called, the method should return STIERR_NOEVENTS.</p>

 ## -remarks
 <p>Each time a device event occurs, the still image event monitor calls <b>IStiUSD::GetNotificationData</b> to obtain an event description.
-These descriptions are added to a linked list and when an application calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff543751">IStiDevice::GetLastNotificationData</a>, the most recent addition to the list is returned.</p>

-<p>Each time a device event occurs, the still image event monitor calls <b>IStiUSD::GetNotificationData</b> to obtain an event description.
-These descriptions are added to a linked list and when an application calls <a href="https://msdn.microsoft.com/library/windows/hardware/ff543751">IStiDevice::GetLastNotificationData</a>, the most recent addition to the list is returned.</p>
+These descriptions are added to a linked list and when an application calls <a href="image.istidevice_getlastnotificationdata">IStiDevice::GetLastNotificationData</a>, the most recent addition to the list is returned.</p>

 ## -requirements
 <table>